stevebriskin/microtemp/README.md

 # Temperature Reading Client

 ## Description

 Viam MicroRDK on an ESP32 with a TMP36 analog sensor.
-Read sensor push to app.viam.com.
+Read sensor and push readings to app.viam.com.

 ## Configs

 Sample app.viam.com machine config:

 ```